Skip to content

 Required invariants

-• Write a complete immutable snapshot before calling release().
+• Write a complete candidate snapshot before calling release().

 • Use one explicit root manager when a scope contains several managers.